How to Save Money for Travel?

 3. Use What’s in Your Fridge

-Constantly ordering food delivery or going out for dinner with friends can add up quickly.
+Constantly ordering food or going out for dinner with friends can add up quickly.
+But purchasing ready-to-eat meals will also set you back!
 You may be surprised by how much you’ll save by cooking your own meals—on average $36.75 a week.
 You don’t even need to go grocery shopping—check out SuperCook to find recipes based on the ingredients in your fridge.

 4. Pre-Drink Before Going Out

 It’s no secret that bars and nightclubs tend to serve alcohol at absurdly inflated prices.
-You can get a lot more for your money at a liquor store, so get a buzz going before leaving home to save on drinking while you’re out.
+For instance, if you drink one bottle of wine over the weekend, a restaurant will set you back some $30, while drinking the same bottle from home will reduce your budget to a mere $10.
+You will definitely get a lot more for your money at a liquor store, so get a buzz going before leaving home to save on drinking while you’re out.
 You can even stir up some of your own quick and easy cocktails.

 5. Find Cheap Things to Do

-From going on a hike, to hanging out at the beach or city park, you may be surprised by how many things you can do for free with your friends.
-Like hosting a games night, for example.
+From going on a hike to hanging out at the beach or city park, you may be surprised by how many things you can do for free with your friends.
+Like hosting a game night, for example.
 If you’re itching to go out, check out Eventful, which can help you find free or cheap events in your city.

 6. Swap Clothes & Sell Your Stuff

 As unappealing as this may sound, the truth is that living with your parents is the ultimate money saver.
-Taking advantage of not having to pay for rent, food, or utilities for a certain amount of time—within reason, of course—is actually a very smart move.
+Taking advantage of not having to pay for rent, food, or utilities for a certain amount of time, within reason, is actually a very smart move.
 Not only will you limit your necessary ongoing expenses to a bare minimum, you won’t have to worry about paying home bills while you’re away.

 8. Arm Yourself With Apps

-Beyond apps like Whatsapp (that eliminate the need for using long distance minutes) and Wi-Fi Finder (that help you avoid using up all of your data), budgeting apps like Mint can help you manage all of your saving efforts in one place.
-Try setting up a Digit account, which periodically sets aside a few dollars from your checking account—you won’t even notice, and it adds up quicker than you think.
+Beyond apps like Whatsapp (that eliminate the need for using long-distance minutes) and Wi-Fi Finder (that help you avoid using up all of your data), budgeting apps like Mint can help you manage all of your saving efforts in one place.
+Let go of that old saving jar and try setting up a Digit account, which periodically sets aside a few dollars from your checking account—you won’t even notice, and it adds up quicker than you think.